noushinsaad/noushinsaad/README.md

 **Frontend Designer and Developer**

 <p align="left" style="font-size: 12px; font-weight: 300;">
-  I am Noushin, graduated from the Computer Science and Engineering Department of BRAC University.
-I am passionate about technology and robotics.
-I am a person who works hard and is enthused, motivated by myself, dependable, and responsible.
+  Graduated from the Computer Science and Engineering Department of BRAC University, with a strong passion for technology and robotics.
+Skilled in frontend design and development, with expertise in JavaScript, React, Node.js, and other modern technologies.
+Continuously learning and exploring new areas like cross-platform mobile development with Flutter.
+Open to collaborations on exciting projects and driven by a commitment to building impactful solutions.
 </p>
 ---